Psalms Psalms 90-114 Summary

 - Human music and natural music (you know, waves and thunder) will be a winning combo in glorifying God.

-- And we're back to Exodus, with descriptions of Moses, Samuel, and Aaron—figures that the Israelites would have known well.
+- And we're back to Exodus to remind us of the awesome things that God did for his peeps.
+Special bonus: shout-outs to Moses, Samuel, and Aaron—figures that the Israelites would have known well.

 - Make some noise—God is coming.